-Alexandria St. Patrick’s Day Parade, Alexandria, Mar 7
+St. Patrick’s Day Parade, Manassas, Postponed to September

 In 2015, we had a spectacular Pi Day when the date and time were aligned to match the first 10 digits of Pi (Greek letter “π”).
 But every year offers an opportunity for celebrations and fun with Pi Day math.
 Follow the link for a round-up of our favorite pie stores in Northern Virginia.
 We’ve also got unique ways to celebrate Pi Day in Northern VA plus great websites with pi facts and fun for all.

 The beloved National Cherry Blossom Festival doesn’t always coincide with the actual cheery bloom, but the multi-week festivities still pack a lot of fun.
-Performances, parties, parades, and more celebrate the return of spring and the blooming cherry trees in the nation’s capital.
-2020 March festival highlights include the Opening Ceremony at the Warner Theater on March 20th and the Blossom Kite Festival on the National Mall on March 28th.
+In normal years, performances, parties, parades, and more celebrate the return of spring and the blooming cherry trees in the nation’s capital.
+In 2021 you can join virtual festival events from home.
+March activities include a Petal Porch Parade and an at-home Blossom Kite Fly.
+Follow the link for event details

 See our Complete Guide to Cherry Blossoms in DC, Virginia, and Maryland for popular and hidden spots where you can enjoy beautiful cherry blossoms all season long.

 It’s always difficult to time the return of cherry blossoms to the Virginia and Washington DC region.
 Bookmark this link for a complete list of popular and hidden cherry blossom viewing spots in Virginia, Washington DC, and Maryland.